pulumi/docs/reference/pkg/nodejs/@pulumi/aws/eks/index.md

 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>version: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

 Desired Kubernetes master version.
-If you do not specify a value, the latest available version is used.
+If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except those automatically triggered by EKS.
+The value must be configured and increased to upgrade the version when desired.
+Downgrades are not supported by EKS.

 </div>
 <h3 class="pdoc-member-header" id="Cluster-vpcConfig">